-AppGate SDP is distributed software, and it is assumed all software components are running the same version, that is, V5.2.0.
+Appgate SDP is distributed software, and it is assumed all Controllers and Gateways are running the same version, that is, v 5.4.4.
 The only exception would be in the middle of a planned upgrade process where appliances are updated in a sequenced manner.

-An overview of the AppGate SDP appliance software versions can be found in the AppGate SDP admin UI, which runs on any of the controller nodes.
+An overview of the Appgate SDP appliance software versions can be found in the Appgate SDP admin UI, which runs on any of the controller nodes.
 The dashboard appliance widget will show a list of all registered appliances and reports their corresponding version number.
 Also via console or SSH the command cz-config status (run as sudo user) will show the version number of the appliance.

-The version of the AppGate Client software can be found by clicking on the AppGate SDP icon in the tray menu and click the 3 dots in the upper right corner to open up the menu.
+The version of the Appgate Client software can be found by clicking on the Appgate SDP icon in the tray menu and click the 3 dots in the upper right corner to open up the menu.
 About will indicate the client version of the software.